gyp12/songpeng.github.io/index.md

 \end{equation}
 $$

+I'm songpeng, a PhD candidate in Tsinghua University, Beijing, China. *Bioinformatics* is my major.
 This is my personal blog on GitHub.
 I use it to record my thoughs on diffrent subjects.

 I mainly focus on:

+* Bayesiean Statistics
-* Bayesiean Statistics and Machine Learning
+* Machine Learning
 * Bioinformatics
 * Chemoinformatics
 * Codes
 * Mathematics
 * Classic Music
+* China
 * Think Beyond

+###*Learning by doing, and doing by learning.*